nocobase/nocobase/docs/en-US/development/your-fisrt-plugin.md

   |- server.js
 ```

-Visit the Plugin Manager interface to view the plugin you just added, the default address is http://localhost:13000/admin/pm/list/local/
+Visit the Plugin Manager to view the plugin you just added, the default address is http://localhost:13000/admin/pm/list/local/

 <img src="https://nocobase.oss-cn-beijing.aliyuncs.com/b04d16851fc1bbc2796ecf8f9bc0c3f4.png" />

-If the created plugin is not shown in the plugin manager, you can add it manually with the `pm add` command.
+If the plugin is not shown in the plugin manager, you can add it manually with the `pm add` command.

 ```bash
 yarn pm add @my-project/plugin-hello